Deploy a Micronaut Microservices Application to the Amazon Elastic Kubernetes Service

 Note: Ensure that you construct container images for the correct CPU architecture.
 For instance, if you are using AArch64, modify the DOCKER_DEFAULT_PLATFORM environment variable to the value linux/amd64.
 Alternatively, you have the option to use AArch64 instances within your Kubernetes cluster.

 2.10.
-Update the API Microservice #
+Update the api Microservice

 Edit the file named api/k8s-aws.yml as follows: